ellacolby/EatingClubHub/README.md

 If your yarn version isn't printed, then follow the instructions to install yarn on the yarn website.

-After having yarn installed on your local environment, activate the Python virutal environment by running:
+After having yarn installed on your local environment, checkout the backend directory and create the virtual environment by running:
 ```
-yarn install && yarn activate
+python -m venv .venv
 ```
 To install the Python packages, checkout the backend directory and run:
 ```